 Introduction: Introduction to 3D Primitive Shapes

-Simple primitive shapes can be combined in different ways to sculpt or build a more complex shape.
 In this project you will explore primitive 3D shapes (like boxes, tubes and cylinders) and learn to identify those shapes in a larger project.

 Step 1: Welcome to the World of Design!

 Look around you for a moment.
-Look at the chair you are sitting in, the desk you work at, the school you are sitting in or the vehicle that brought you to school.
+Look at the chair you are sitting in, the desk you work at, the school you are in, or the vehicle that brought you to school.
 All of those things started out as designs and now you are beginning the journey to learn how to design and make things of your own.

 The starting point of 3D design is a primitive shape.
 These shapes can be added, subtracted, and combined with one another to build just about anything.
 The action of adding, subtracting, or combining primitive shapes is called a Boolean operation.